finos/rune-dsl/documentation/mapping.rst

 . _when-clause-label:
 When clauses
 ============
-There are three types of when clause Test expression, Path expression or RosettaPath expression.
+There are three types of when clause; Test expression, Path expression or RosettaPath expression.

 Test Expression
 ---------------